-Use your student ID to enter through the West End Zone gate and get a prime spot in the Student Section.
+Use your ticket on your phone to enter through the West End Zone gate and get a prime spot in the Student Section.
 To get a front row seat, make sure to get to the gates about an hour early.

 If you want to sit for the whole game, we wouldn't suggest the Student Section.
 This is where the action happens.

 PETE’S POINTERS: While the front rows are mostly for standing, there are seats near the student section with a great view and available seating for students.

 Have you heard of the Paddle People?
 This group of OSU students has a long-standing tradition of getting the team excited and making the opponents nervous.
 The Paddle People dress up and bring their own customized wooden paddles to hit against the wall padding inside the stadium for every game.
 The result is a loud pounding noise that echoes through the crowd.
 It wouldn’t be game day in Boone Pickens without them!

 Beer is sold to visitors 21 and over at 22 locations around the stadium.
 However, you can not leave the stadium at any point and attempt to re-enter.
 Please drink responsibly, this means no sharing and do not purchase for friends under 21 years old.

 PETE’S POINTERS: NO Re-Entry, if you leave you can’t get back in the stadium.